University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **4. Species classification using Bracken**

-`bracken` (Bayesian Re-estimation of Abundance with Classification KrakEN) is a companion tool to `kraken2` that improves species or genus-level abundance estimates.
+`bracken` (Bayesian Reestimation of Abundance with Classification KrakEN) is a companion tool to `kraken2` that improves species or genus-level abundance estimates.

 Why do we need to use `bracken`?
 - `kraken2` classifies each read to the lowest taxonomic level it can confidently assign.
 Because many species share identical genomic regions, some reads are assigned only to a higher taxonomic rank (e.g., genus instead of species).
 This means simply counting `kraken2` species assignments can underestimate the abundance of some species in a sample.